CaramelFur/Picsur/README.md

 ## Faq

-### Why do my images dissapear of the public instance?
+### Why do my images disappear off the public instance?

 The public instance is only a demo, and therefore only keeps images for 5 minutes.
 This is to prevent the server from running out of disk space, and to prevent people from using it to host questionable images.